Joan Curran: Second World War

 Instead of returning to the Cavendish, the team moved to Exeter, where Dee and three others worked on developing rockets as anti-aircraft weapons, while Strothers and Curran joined a group under John Coles working on the development of the proximity fuse.
 Strothers was based at Leeson House and Durnford School.
-She and Curran developed a workable fuse, which was codenamed VT, an acronym of "Variable Time fuze".
+She and Curran developed a workable fuse, which was codenamed VT, an acronym of "Variable Time fuse".
 The system was a small, short-range, Doppler radar that used a clever circuit.
-However, Britain lacked the capacity to mass-produce the fuze, so the design was shown to the United States by the Tizard Mission in late 1940.
+However, Britain lacked the capacity to mass-produce the fuse, so the design was shown to the United States by the Tizard Mission in late 1940.
 The Americans perfected and mass-produced the fuse.
 In due course, these proximity fuses arrived in the United Kingdom, where they played an important part in the defence of the kingdom against the V-1 flying bomb.

 Strothers married Curran on 7 November 1940.
 Soon afterwards they were transferred to the Telecommunications Research Establishment near Swanage, where Sam worked on centimetric radar, while Joan joined the Counter Measures Group in an adjoining lab.
 It was with this group, at Swanage, and later at Malvern, that Joan devised the technique that was codenamed Window, which is also known as chaff.
 She tried various types of radar reflectors, including wires and sheets, before settling on strips of tin foil 1 to 2 cm wide and 25 cm long that could be scattered from bombers, thus disrupting the enemy's radar.
 Window was first employed in Operation Gomorrah, a series of raids on Hamburg, and resulted in a much lower loss rate than usual.
 As part of Operation Taxable on 5–6 June 1944, Window was dropped by Avro Lancasters of 617 Squadron to synthesise a phantom invasion force of ships in the Straits of Dover and keep the Germans unsure as to whether the brunt of the Allied assault would fall on Normandy or in the Pas de Calais area.
 R. V. Jones later declared: "In my opinion, Joan Curran made an even greater contribution to victory, in 1945, than Sam."

 In early 1944 the Currans were part of a group of British scientists invited to go to the US to take part in the Manhattan Project – the Allied project to develop an atomic bomb.
 They joined the British Mission at the Berkeley Radiation Laboratory in California, headed by Mark Oliphant, a distinguished Australian scientist that Joan knew from the Cavendish Laboratory.
 Oliphant also acted as de facto deputy to Ernest Lawrence, the director of the Radiation Laboratory.
 The mission of the laboratory was to develop the electromagnetic isotope separation process to create enriched uranium for use in atomic bombs.

 While at Berkeley, Joan gave birth to her first child, a daughter, Sheena, who was born severely mentally handicapped.
 They later had three sons, all of whom went on to complete a PhD.